bbadzioch/bbadzioch.github.io/python_workshop.md

 * I set up a [Piazza](http://piazza.com/buffalo/spring2019/cdsepython) page for the workshop.
-Please sign up so you can post question before, during, and after the workshop (or perhaps comment on questions posted by others).
+Please sign up so you can post question before, during, and after the workshop, or perhaps comment on questions posted by others.

 ## Software installation